 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments which reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
+IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
 Retrospective application is required, but comparative information is not compulsory.
 Early application of previous versions of IFRS 9 (2009, 2010 and 2013) is permitted if the date of initial application is before 1 February 2015.
-The adoption of IFRS 9 will have an effect on the classification and measurement of the Company's financial liabilities.
+The adoption of IFRS 9 will have an effect on the classification and measurement of the Company's financial assets, but no impact on the classification and measurement of the Group's financial liabilities.